San103/Expense-Tracker-React-Native/README.md

-Income and Expense Tracker with Predictions
+Income and Expense Tracker with Predictions using React-Native Framework and SQlite

 Application Screenshots
 ![Sample](https://user-images.githubusercontent.com/106059541/191643446-8a7d4a90-90bf-4546-be2d-aee279adc216.jpg)